StarYQ/dubious_clicker/README.md

 For Linux, enter this command: google-chrome --remote-debugging-port=9222

+Enter the URL in the terminal in response to the "Enter URL" prompt.

 Make sure you've already clicked through the prompts for new visitors to the site, or else the clicking won't start.

 To stop the automation, just terminate the program with Ctrl+C.